Kim-Quirk/Python-Tutorial/2-linked-list.md

 **Doubly Linked Lists**

-This is where doubly linked lsits come in.
+This is where doubly linked lists come in.
 In addition to everything a normal linked list has, they store a secondary pointer that points to the previous node.
 So instead of storing a value and one pointer, a doubly linked list will store a value and two pointers.
 One pointer will point to the next node, and the second will point to the previous node.

 ![Visualization of Doubly Linked List](images/linkedlist2.PNG)